uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 The problem with both of these approaches is that they are not aware of the content of the document.
 They will always split the document at the same place regardless of the actual document structure.

-A more sophisticated approach is to use **recursive chunking** where we define a hierarchy of separators and use them to recursively split the document into smaller chunks.
+A more sophisticated approach is to use **recursive chunking** where we define a hierarchy of separators like the following:
-For instance, we might prioritize separators in the following order:

 - Paragraphs (split by `\n\n`)
 - Sentences (split by `.`)